LiskArchive/lips/proposals/lip-Introduce_NFT_module.md

 ### Cross-chain NFT Transfer

-To allow cross-chain transfers of NFTs, we define a specific command which makes use of the [interoperability module][base-interoperability-LIP] and creates a [cross-chain message][CCM-LIP] with the relevant information.
+To allow cross-chain transfers of NFTs, we define a specific command which makes use of the [Interoperability module][base-interoperability-LIP] and creates a [cross-chain message][CCM-LIP] with the relevant information.
 When sending NFTs cross-chain, it is crucial that every chain can correctly escrow its native tokens sent to other chains.
 In this way, a native NFT can never be created by a foreign chain and sent across the ecosystem.
 When receiving non-native NFTs on a chain, users can query this NFT's native chain to make sure that the NFT is properly escrowed.